-Within United Mutual, evergreen ash (Fraxinus uhdei), and silkoak (Grevillea robusta) species have high importance values despite making up lower percentages of the inventory.
-These species are not included in the top 10 most commonly occurring species list; however, these large-stature trees provide a higher portion of the urban forest's environmental services and economic benefits on a per tree basis in comparison to small-stature trees.
-Even without a high quantity of these species, their large stature accounts for a higher percentage of leaf area, increasing their importance value.
-Conversely, small-stature trees like crape myrtle and bottlebrush have high importance values because they represent a high percentage of the United Mutual inventory but provide a lower environmental benefit per tree due to less leaf area.
+Within Third Mutual, silver dollar gum (Eucalyptus polyanthemos), red ironbark (Eucalyptus sideroxylon), Aleppo pine (Pinus halepensis), and rustyleaf fig (Ficus rubiginosa) species have high importance values despite making up low percentages of the inventory, with none included in the top 10 most commonly occurring species list.
+Because they are large-stature trees, on a per tree basis, these species provide a higher level of the urban forest's environmental services and economic benefits.
+Conversely, small-stature trees like bottlebrush and crape myrtle have high importance value because they represent a high percentage of the Third Mutual inventory but provide a lower per tree environmental benefit.
+Analyzing species' importance values helps determine which species provides a greater amount of urban forest benefits to Third Mutual per individual tree.
+As such, larger stature should be prioritized for preservation, when possible, to maintain environmental services provided by the tree inventory in Third Mutual.

-Analyzing species' importance values helps determine which species provides a greater amount of urban forest benefits to United Mutual per individual tree.
-Large-stature trees provide more benefits per tree to the community (USDA 2005) and should be prioritized for preservation, when possible, to maintain environmental services provided by the tree inventory in United Mutual.
 As large trees planted in insufficient spaces mature, potential safety issues may arise that will qualify a tree for consideration of removal.
 One option to offset the loss of environmental benefits if large trees need removal is to proactively plant new trees within the understory of large mature trees.
 The newly planted trees will have time to grow and replace the benefits of the removed tree prior to removal.